FOSSEE/st-scripts/manipulating-strings/script.rst

 ..
 1. Slice strings and get sub-strings out of them
 .. #.
 Reverse strings
 .. #.
 Replace characters in strings.
 .. #.
-Convert to strings to upper or lower case
+Convert strings to upper or lower case
 .. #. joining a list of strings

 ..
 Prerequisites